How to Conduct Employee Training Needs Assessment

 What is a training needs assessment?
 At OCM Solution, we define training needs analysis as “a process that determines the skills and knowledge requirements for a project or an organization, and the training that needs to be done to ensure those requirements are met.”

-The training needs assessment definition can be used for all types of training requirements that an organization may need.
+This training and development definition in HRM can be used for all types of training requirements that an organization may need.
 This includes training to improve performance KPIs and training that is associated with an upcoming project and corporate transition.

 Here is another definition of training needs assessment.
 This is from Wikipedia: “Training Analysis is the process of identifying the gap in employee training and related training needs.”